fniephaus/power-system-simulation/README.md

 power-system-simulation
 =======================

-Simulation of the interaction between a thermal power system, peak load boiler and heat storage.
+Simulation of the interaction between a cogeneration unit, peak load boiler and heat storage.